History of Kevin Hassett in Timeline

 In 2017, Kevin Hassett became the senior advisor and chairman of the Council of Economic Advisers.

-In July 2018, Seamus Coffey, Chairperson of the Irish Fiscal Advisory Council, predicted a potential "boom" in the onshoring of U.S. intellectual property to Ireland due to the Irish Capital Allowances for Intangible Assets (CAIA) BEPS tool, enhanced by Hassett's TCJA legislation.
+In July 2018, Seamus Coffey, Chairperson of the Irish Fiscal Advisory Council, posted that Ireland could see a "boom" in the onshoring of U.S. intellectual property, via the Irish Capital Allowances for Intangible Assets (CAIA) BEPS tool which is enhanced by Hassett's TCJA legislation.

 September 5, 2018: Released Analysis on Real Wage Growth